swalladge/hit238-a1/README.md

 ## TODO

-- neater detailed results page after submitting answers
+- horizontally grouped buttons for some things
+- styling for better visual effects (especially for results page)